Chinese sausage: Harbin-style sausage

-In northeast China, especially Heilongjiang's largest city Harbin, Harbin-style sausage (红肠 (紅腸, hóngcháng)), a popular regional specialty, is a coarsely ground, smoked savory red sausage similar to Polish "country" kielbasa and Lithuanian skilandis.
+In northeast China, especially Heilongjiang's largest city Harbin, Harbin-style sausage (红肠 (紅腸, hóngcháng, red sausage)), a popular regional specialty, is a coarsely ground, smoked savory red sausage similar to Polish "country" kielbasa and Lithuanian skilandis.
 It was first manufactured in March 1909 by Lithuanian staff in a Russian-capitalized factory named Churin Sausage Factory, located in Harbin's Daoli District.
 An alternative name is lidaosi (里道斯), from Russian колбаса литовская (kolbasa litovskaya, "Lithuanian sausage").
 Harbin-style sausage subsequently became popular in China, especially in northern regions.
 A sweeter dried version similar to southern Chinese sausages is also produced.

 Production

 Traditional Chinese sausage is made by stuffing seasoned pork into natural casings made from animal intestines, then air-drying it naturally.
 However, in modern factory production, artificial casings are often used, and hot-air drying is employed to enhance production efficiency.
 Lap cheong can be eaten on its own and is also widely used as an ingredient in various Cantonese dishes.

 Chinese sausage is believed to have originated during the Wei, Jin, and Northern and Southern Dynasties, or even earlier.
 Its earliest documented method appears in the *Qimin Yaoshu*, an agricultural text from the Northern Wei period.

 The main ingredients for Chinese sausage are pork and sausage casings.
 First, the pork is finely chopped and mixed according to the desired ratio of fat to lean meat.
 Salt, sugar, rice wine, soy sauce, and other seasonings are added.
 The seasoned meat is then stuffed into casings, compressed, and segmented using string into desired lengths.
 One end is tied off, while the other end is fitted with a string for hanging.
 The sausages are then dehydrated using either natural air drying or hot-air drying, allowing for long-term preservation.